-** NO IN STOCK, BUT QUANTITIES AVAILABLE ARE LIMITED **
+** IN STOCK, BUT QUANTITIES AVAILABLE ARE LIMITED **

 Awarded a Platinum Medal and 97 points at the 2018 Decanter World Wine Awards (click link for details).